PureStorage-OpenConnect/cloudblockstore-quicklaunch/README.md

-# cbs-jumpstart
+# cbs-quicklaunch

 Terraform Files for Deployment of Pure Cloud Block Store and the Associated Pre-Requisites

-## cbs-azure-jumpstart
+## cbs-azure-quicklaunch

-More information can be found on how to use the Pure Cloud Block Store on Azure Jump Start [here.](https://davidstamen.com/2021/07/21/pure-cloud-block-store-on-azure-jump-start/)
+More information can be found on how to use the Pure Cloud Block Store on Azure Quick Launch [here.](https://davidstamen.com/2021/07/21/pure-cloud-block-store-on-azure-jump-start/)

-## cbs-aws-jumpstart
+## cbs-aws-quicklaunch

-More information can be found on how to use the Pure Cloud Block Store on AWS Jump Start [here.](https://davidstamen.com/2021/07/26/pure-cloud-block-store-on-aws-jump-start/)
+More information can be found on how to use the Pure Cloud Block Store on AWS Quick Launch [here.](https://davidstamen.com/2021/07/26/pure-cloud-block-store-on-aws-jump-start/)